Battle of Parwan: Battle

-Shigi Qutuqu was overconfident after the continuous Mongol successes, and he quickly found himself on the back foot against the more numerous Khwarezmian force.
+Shigi Qutuqu was overconfident after the continuous Mongol successes, and he quickly found himself on the back foot against the more numerous Khwarazmian force.
 The battle took place in a narrow valley, which was unsuitable for the Mongol cavalry.

 Jalal al-Din had mounted archers, whom he ordered to dismount and fire on the Mongols.
 Jalal al-Din gave Saif al-Din Ighraq command of the left flank and Malik Khan the right flank, consisting of 10,000 soldiers.
 On the first day of the battle, Malik Khan's division pushed the Mongol left into their base.
 Because of the narrow terrain, the Mongols could not use their normal tactics.
-On the second day of the battle, to deceive the Khwarezmians, Shigi Qutuqu mounted straw warriors on spare remounts, which may have spared him from a killing stroke, but Jalal al-Din was not fooled by the ruse.
+On the second day of the battle, to deceive the Khwarazmians, Shigi Qutuqu mounted straw warriors on spare remounts, which may have spared him from a killing stroke, but Jalal al-Din was not fooled by the ruse.
 On the third day, the Mongol right flank charged on Ighraq's division, and Ighraq's division responded by shooting arrows on foot to which the Mongols feigned flight.
 Ighraq's men charged, but 500 were killed when the Mongols suddenly counter-attacked.
 Seeing this, Jalal al-Din personally attacked the Mongols and forced them to flight.
-Large numbers of the Mongols were captured alive, and the Khwarezmians killed them by nailing stakes into their ears.
+Large numbers of the Mongols were captured alive, and the Khwarazmians killed them by nailing stakes into their ears.
 Shigi Qutuqu was driven off in defeat, losing over half his army.